Mercigil/LITA_Project/SalesPerformance.md

 |Socks	|7921|
 |Jacket	|5452|

-The highest selling product are Hat,Shoes abd Shirt
+The highest selling product are Hat,Shoes aNd Shirt

 - Number of Sales Transactions in Each Region
 ```SQL